Back To Back Charming Charleses

 I've always been a fan of Ray Charles because he kind of reminds me of my grandpa in a weird way.
-Now when I say a weird way, I mean it because I also feel the Drew Carry also falls into this same kind of look-a-like camp.
+Now when I say an odd way, I mean it because I also feel the Drew Carry also falls into this same kind of look-a-like camp.
 That said, when I saw that he was hosting I had low expectations for this week's show.

 It's not that I never felt Ray was all that funny, I was just expecting a very music-heavy show.
 I was very concerned that this would match the feel of the Paul Simon episode from season one, where it felt more like a Simon Special with only a few hints that we were still watching SNL.

 No, this episode went a different route.
-Yes, there was a lot of music but it felt infused with the comedy making it a much better-balanced show.
-Sometimes the singing was part of a sketch but when it wasn't it still felt fine.
-I think it's because the Paul Simon special hand a much more somber song choice and Ray Charles gave off a vibe that he was really having some fun.
+Yes, there was a lot of music, but it felt infused with the comedy making it a much better-balanced show.
+Sometimes the singing was part of a sketch, but when it wasn't, it still felt fine.
+I think it's because the Paul Simon special had a much more somber song choice and Ray Charles gave off a vibe that he was really having some fun.

 The Wicker Breakdown: